-Some of the major advantages of amalgamation are as follows:
+Some of the significant advantages of amalgamation are as follows:

-- It helps in elimination of competition between companies operating in the same industry.
+- It helps eliminate competition between companies operating in the same industry.

-- Transfer of technical know-hows among companies enhance R&D capabilities.
+- Transfer of technical know-how among companies enhances R&D capabilities.

-- The companies result in reduction of operating cost.
+- The companies result in a reduction in operating costs.

-Some of the major disadvantages of amalgamation are as follows:
+Some of the significant disadvantages of amalgamation are as follows:

-- Amalgamation among major players of the industry might result in monopoly market, which eliminates healthy competition.
+- Amalgamation among substantial players in the industry might result in a monopoly market, which eliminates healthy competition.

-- Might result in the retrenchment of employees.
+- It might result in the reduction of employees.